-This miniature chest of drawers is made from Red Cedar.
+This miniature chest of draws is made from Red Cedar.
 When European colonists first occupied Australia ancient forests of Red Cedar grew on the continent’s east coast.
 These forests were destroyed for their desirable timber that the colonists called ‘Red Gold’.
 By the early 20th century Red Cedar had been logged to the point of commercial extinction.

 Cedar

-This miniature chest of drawers is made of Toona ciliata, a forest tree in the mahogany family.
+This miniature chest of draws is made of Toona ciliata, a forest tree in the mahogany family.
 Commonly known as Red Cedar, this species can grow to be 60 metres tall.
 It is found throughout southern Asia, from Afghanistan to Australia.
 Toona ciliata reproduces by seed and grows best in subtropical and tropical environments.

 Furniture